patilravikiran/Microsoft-365-Agent-SDK-Test/README.md

 # Microsoft 365 Agent SDK React Application

-A React application for testing and interacting with Microsoft 365 Copilot Studio agents using the Microsoft Agent SDK.
+A React application for testing and interacting with Copilot Studio agents using the Microsoft Agent SDK.

 ## ✨ Features